-Part of the ZIN redevelopment project in Brussels’ Northern Quarter, the project reimagines the former World Trade Center into a dynamic mixed-use complex with residential, office, and hospitality components.
+Part of the ZIN redevelopment project in Brussels’ North Quarter, the project reimagines the former World Trade Center into a dynamic mixed-use complex with residential, office, and hospitality components.
 The Standard, Brussels anchors the transformation with 200 guestrooms and a playful, design-forward identity rooted in the city’s architectural legacy.

 The hotel’s creative direction is a collaboration between the Standard’s in-house team, led by chief design officer Verena Haller, and Belgian firms Jaspers-Eyers Architects and Bernard Dubois Architects.
 Together, the design teams blend brutalism with an unexpected warmth and whimsy, a nod to Brussels’ architectural seriousness and underlying playfulness.